jackmaden/philosophybreak/src/pages/articles/kierkegaard-on-why-busy-people-are-ridiculous/index.md

 And when it comes to the end of a long day, contemplating who you are and what your life is for may not be at the top of your to-do list.
 Much better to wind down and relax with some TV.

-But here we must remember Kierkegaard’s diagnosis of 'the unhappy person', which comes in a later chapter of [Either/Or: A Fragment of Life](http://www.amazon.com/gp/product/0140445773/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140445773&linkId=736a0a59249ab35f5a8c3dc2d6e0020a):
+But here we must remember Kierkegaard’s diagnosis of 'the unhappy person', which comes in a later chapter of <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0140445773/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0140445773&linkId=736a0a59249ab35f5a8c3dc2d6e0020a">Either/Or: A Fragment of Life</a>:

 >The unhappy person is one who has his ideal, the content of his life, the fullness of his consciousness, the essence of his being, in some manner outside of himself.
 The unhappy man is always absent from himself, never present to himself.